Amaravati - Anantapur Greenfield Expressway

 Maruru to Pedaparimi: Which Districts Along the Amaravati Anantapur Expressway Route Hold Structural Land Value

-The original spinal corridor starts from NH-44 near Maruru in Anantapur district and terminates at Pedaparimi near Sakhamuru, crossing Vijayawada's IRR near Tadikonda and ORR near Velavarthipadu.
+The original spinal corridor starts from NH-44 near Maruru in Anantapur district and terminates at Pedaparimi near Sakhamuru, crossing Vijayawada's Inner Ring Road (IRR) near Tadikonda and Outer Ring Road (ORR) near Velavarthipadu.
 Two feeder expressways were also planned: a 123.7-km Kurnool Feeder and a 104.05-km Kadapa Feeder.
 Neither feeder has an active DPR today.

 The table below shows the key districts and nodes along the proposed alignment with the current land signal at each: